 3. Surveys and Title Searches Prevent Legal Issues

 Professional land surveys establish legal boundaries.
 Surveys reveal exact acreage, identify encroachments, mark easements, and determine flood zones.
-Licensed surveyors provide legally binding documentation costing $2,000-$5,000⁴.
-Boundary surveys suffice for most purchases, while topographic surveys assist building planning.
+A standard boundary survey runs $400 to $1,800, though large or difficult rural parcels can cost several thousand dollars more.² Boundary surveys suffice for most purchases, while topographic surveys assist building planning.

 Title searches expose ownership problems.
 Title companies discover liens, easements, deed errors, and competing ownership claims.
 Title insurance protects buyers against future claims.
-Owner’s title insurance policies cost $1,000-$3,000 for typical rural properties.
+Owner’s title insurance typically costs 0.4% to 1% of the purchase price, a one-time fee that lasts as long as you own the property.³

 4. Environmental Testing Determines Buildability

 Soil percolation tests determine septic system viability.
 Failed percolation tests prevent septic installation, making properties unbuildable.
-Percolation tests cost $300-$1,000 and require county health department oversight.
-Clay soils, high water tables, and bedrock create septic system challenges.
+A perc test costs $300 to $1,900, with most landowners paying around $1,300, depending on property size and how many test holes local regulations require.⁴ Clay soils, high water tables, and bedrock create septic system challenges.

 Well water quality affects habitability.
 Groundwater testing reveals bacterial contamination, mineral content, and chemical pollutants.
-Approximately 15% of rural wells fail initial water quality tests⁵.
-Water testing costs $150-$500 through certified laboratories.
+According to the U.S. Geological Survey, about one in five domestic wells nationwide contains at least one contaminant at a level of potential health concern, most often naturally occurring metals, radionuclides, or nitrate.⁵ Water testing costs $150 to $500 through certified laboratories.
 Western states require separate water rights verification.

 5. Access Rights and Utility Availability

 Legal access requires deeded easements.
 Landlocked properties lack value without legal access.
 Private road agreements create shared maintenance obligations.
-Road development costs range from $5,000-$50,000 depending on distance and terrain⁶.
+Road development costs vary widely depending on distance, terrain, and materials, so get a firm quote from a local contractor before you buy.

 Utility connections determine development costs.
-Electric line extensions cost $15,000 per quarter mile.
-Internet and cable service may be unavailable.
+Running electricity to a property typically costs $5 to $25 per linear foot, or $2,500 to $12,500 on average.² Internet and cable service may be unavailable or considerably more expensive to extend.
 Propane tanks replace natural gas in rural areas.
 Solar panels and generators provide off-grid alternatives.

 Property Evaluation Strategies